theshubzworld/ComfyUI-TogetherVision/README.md

 - **Automatic Mode Switching:** The node automatically switches between image and text modes based on your workflow.
 - **Easy Setup:** Just add your Together AI API key and start using.

+## Supported Models in Vision & Image Generation Nodes

+The Together Vision and Image Generation nodes support the following models:

+- meta-llama/Llama-3.3-70B-Instruct-Turbo-Free
+- deepseek-ai/DeepSeek-R1-Distill-Llama-70B-free
+- meta-llama/Llama-Vision-Free
+- meta-llama/Llama-3.2-90B-Vision-Instruct-Turbo
+- Other (Custom, if available)

+You can select these models directly from the node's dropdown menu in ComfyUI.
+For image generation, the node uses Together AI's FLUX model.

 ## Getting Started

 1. **Get an API Key:**